 Table 5: Journal entries for the illustration in Table 4 (ownership-transferring) lease

-Tables 6 and 7 display the presentation of lease accounts on the lessee governmentwide statement of net assets and statement of activities, assuming the same facts as in Tables 1, 2, and 3.
-For the statement of net assets, the right-of-use asset is presented similarly to other intangibles, with a delineation of the gross amount, the accumulated amortization, and the net amount.
+Tables 6 and 7 display the presentation of lease accounts on the lessee governmentwide statement of net position and statement of activities, assuming the same facts as in Tables 1, 2, and 3.
+For the statement of net position, the right-of-use asset is presented similarly to other intangibles, with a delineation of the gross amount, the accumulated amortization, and the net amount.
 The lease liability is split between current liabilities and long-term liabilities.

 The statement of activities in Table 7 has three accounts: rent expense on the short-term lease from Table 1, amortization expense on the right-of-use asset from Table 2, and interest expense on the lease liability from Table 2.
 Each is an operating expense.